-CUEK spent some time looking at different BMS systems to regulate our pack.
-The BMS system utilized is the Orion BMS Lithium Ion Battery Management System. as it was suggested as a good fit by Enerdel. it's a very detailed system as far as user preferences and interface goes.
-You can view and control the important information about your pack, such as temperatures measurements, state of charge measurements, voltage limits, and current limits.
+CUEK will be utilizing the Orion BMS Lithium Ion Battery Management System purchased last year, as well as a new BMS Extension.
+The Orion BMS was suggested as a good fit by Enerdel.
+It's a very detailed system as far as user preferences and interface goes.
+The user can view and control the important information about the pack, such as temperatures measurements, state of charge measurements, voltage limits, and current limits.
+This unit will monitor two modules in series, and the BMS Extension will perform the same functions for the other two modules in series.
 This is a centralized system where the wiring and control is direct and simple, which increases safety and reliability.